Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • In-person appointments and showroom visits

-• Field sales and rep visits
+• Field sales process and rep visits

 • Paper-based order forms and invoices